 - 1 You create an AMI from scratch (Linux and UNIX only) or based on an existing AMI.
 This is optional, as you can launch instances of existing AMIs without modifying them.
-See Creating an AMI. - 2 You bundle the AMI and obtain an AMI ID so you can launch as many instances of the AMI as you want.
-See Bundling an AMI. - 3 You launch one or more instances of your AMI.
+See Preparing an AMI. - 2 For an AMI that uses an instance store as its root devices, you follow the bundling process and register it.
+For an AMI that uses an Amazon EBS volume as its root device, you simply use the create image command on a running instance.
+Amazon EC2 returns an AMI ID, so you can launch as many instances of the AMI as you want.
+See Creating an AMI. - 3 You launch one or more instances of your AMI.
 See Launching and Using Instances. - 4 You administer and use your instances as you would with any servers.

-- Creating and Preparing AMIs
+- Preparing and Creating AMIs

 - Launching and Using Instances

 - Accessing Instances